 St. Petersburg Probate Attorney

 The word probate means to prove.
-In Florida, probate court is where certain matters pertaining to a deceased person’s estate are proved in a judicial proceeding.
-Basically, probate is the court’s way of making sure a person’s wishes are honored.
-If you need a high caliber probate lawyer in St Petersburg, you can trust, the Hill Law Group can help you navigate the probate process.
+In Florida, the probate court is where certain matters pertaining to a deceased person’s estate (and their assets) are transferred through a judicial proceeding.
+Basically, probate is the court’s way of making sure a person’s wishes are honored as they would have wanted them to be.

 How Does Probate Work?